 The two 3.5-inch woofers are joined by six 1.5-inch full range speakers and it supports Hi-Res audio.

-The Sound X is loaded with AI, claiming to adjust the sound output to suit the environment that it's placed in, while also supporting smartphone and voice control, with six microphones.
+The Sound X can adjust the sound output to suit the environment that it's placed in, while also supporting smartphone and voice control, with six microphones.